Top 10 Tips To Fix Touch ID Not Working on iPhone 13/12/11

 Tip 2: Make sure your finger and Home button are dry and clean

-Whenever you use your Touch ID, make sure that both your registered finger and Home button are dry and clean to avoid the identifying process being influenced.
+Whenever you use your Touch ID, make sure that both your registered finger and Home button are dry and clean to avoid influencing the identifying process.

 Tip 3: Re-enable the “iPhone Unlock” and “iTunes and App Store” features

-If you are still experiencing issues, it might be best to delete your existing fingerprints and rescan them.
-Swipe left on a fingerprint for an option to delete it.
-When you go through the process of re-scanning your fingerprints, plan on setting aside a fair amount of time for the process.
-Rushing through the process, which I’ve been guilt of in the past, can result in less than optimal results.
-Wings or no wings for lunch, give you hands a quick wash.
+If you are still experiencing issues, it might be best to delete your existing fingerprints and rescan them—swipe left on a fingerprint for an option to delete it.
+When you go through re-scanning your fingerprints, plan on setting aside a fair amount of time for the process.
+Rushing through the process, which I’ve been guilty of, can result in less than optimal results.
+Wings or no wings for lunch give you hands a quick wash.

 Tip 5: Re-add your Touch ID fingerprint